Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Methodology

+While ACC is commonly used to evaluate clustering against ground-truth labels~\citep{xie2016unsupervised}, we apply it also at this point to measure local stability of each client $C_i$ by comparing cluster assignments over previous ($y'$) and current ($y$) iteration.
+Specifically, we define the set of active clients as:

-A client is removed from the active set $A$ if its ACC exceeds a predefined threshold $\tau$, which we empirically set within the range $[0.8, 1]$.
-When the ACC is higher than $\tau$, the difference between two iterations' clustering is minimal, suggesting that the client's clusters have stabilized.
+A client is removed from the active set $A$ once its ACC exceeds a predefined threshold $\tau$, indicating that the difference between consecutive clustering iterations is minimal and the client’s clusters have stabilized.

-Clients that have achieved this level of stability, also referred to as \emph{non-active} clients, are still required to participate in the federated learning process.
-While these clients halt further training of their local models and refinement of their clusters (lines~\ref{alg1:line:local_train} and \ref{alg1:line:cluster_refine} of Algorithm~\ref{alg:fed_complete}, respectively), they continue to engage in the exchange of models and potential new associations with other participants.
-This is crucial since it anchors the federated network’s stability by providing a consistent set of samples (i.e., clusters) and models.
-Note that stable clients with incorrectly split clusters remain involved in the model exchange but are less likely to form associations with other clients.
-Consequently, they do not contribute to the process with their noisy data.
+Stabilized clients stop training and refining their clusters (lines~\ref{alg1:line:local_train} and \ref{alg1:line:cluster_refine}) but continue participating in model exchange (Phase 2), ensuring their samples remain available for federated learning.
+Notably, stabilized clients with incorrect partitioning (i.e., misaligned with the true categories) naturally establish fewer new associations, limiting the propagation of misaligned clusters.

-\textit{Global-level Stop Condition:} In addition to the other condition, based on the active clients in the process, we monitor the trends in the number of isolated clusters ($I$) and the formation of communities ($G$) within the system.
+\paragraph{Global-Level Stopping Condition} In addition to the other condition, based on the active clients in the process, we monitor the trends in the number of isolated clusters $|I|$ and the formation of communities $G$ within the system.
 The process is halted if these metrics remain stable over a predetermined number of iterations, indicating no significant changes.
 In our experiment, we specifically use the criteria that when both the number of communities and the number of isolated clusters do not change by more than 10\% over three consecutive iterations, the process is stopped.
 This ensures that the process halts when further iterations are unlikely to yield significant changes.

-In summary, the iterative federated learning process takes into account both the stability of individual clients and the overall system metrics.
-The process concludes either when there are no more active clients remaining in set $A$, or when the global stopping condition is satisfied.
+The process concludes when either no active clients remain in set $A$ or the global stopping condition is satisfied.